CueMeet/CueFlies/docs/README.md

 ## License

-This documentation is part of CueCal and is released under the MIT License.
+This documentation is part of CueFlies and is released under the MIT License.